l3mpire/sdet-boilerplate/README.md

 - Requires a npm/node working environment
 - Requires a useable internet connection
-- Lempire uses macos hardware for Tech environment, hence this npm project tailored for this, but you might use any platform/OS at your disposable for the purpose of this test.
+- Lempire uses macos as Tech environment, hence this npm project tailored for this, but you might use any platform/OS at your disposable for the purpose of this test.
 You only really need a running Cypress app.

 ## Content of this repository